 CalRecycle Guidance Documents

-This section of the library provides information produced by CalRecycle to assist in complying with the Integrated Waste Management Act.
+This section of the library provides information produced by CalRecycle to assist in complying with the Integrated Waste Management Act and various other subjects.

 Local Reports, Contacts, and Reviews

-• Annual Report-Electronic (EAR and LOGIC Help Documents).
+• Electronic Annual Report (EAR and LOGIC Help Documents).
 You can find help documents on how to create a WebPass for the LoGIC system, manage security, and use the Electronic Annual Report (EAR).

 • Per Capita Disposal and Goal Measurement (2007 and Later).
 The new per capita disposal and goal measurement system moves the emphasis from an estimated diversion measurement number to using an actual disposal measurement number as a factor, along with evaluating program implementation efforts.

 • Reporting Entity Contact Change Request.
-Jurisdictions may directly manage contact information in the Local Government Information Center (LoGIC) application via a secure Web interface.
-Alternately, jurisdictions may complete and submit the contact change request form to inform CalRecycle of changes to jurisdiction contact information.
+Jurisdictions may complete and submit the contact change request form to inform CalRecycle of changes to jurisdiction contact information.
 CalRecycle’s Local Assistance and Market Development (LAMD) Branch staff will update the data in LoGIC.

 Jurisdiction and Regional Planning

 • General Plan Guidelines Update.
 One of the major changes includes an expanded section addressing the need for additional recycling, anaerobic digestion, composting, and remanufacturing facilities in the land use element.
-Additional information is on the OPR General Plan Guidelines website.
+Additional information is on the Governor’s Office of Land Use and Climate Innovation General Plan Guidelines website.

-• Rural Jurisdiction, Petition for Reduced Diversion Requirements.
+• Rural Jurisdiction Waste Disposal Reduction Resources.
 A jurisdiction may petition for a reduced diversion requirement if it can be defined as a “rural city,” a “rural county,” or a “rural regional agency,” and if it meets certain specific criteria.

 Jurisdiction Models and Assistance